kohana/core/guide/kohana/sessions.md

     // Set session data
     $_SESSION[$key] = $value;

-## Storing Data {#setting}
+### Storing Data

 Storing session or cookie data is done using the `set` method:

     // Set session data
     $session->set($key, $value);

-    // Set cookie data
+	// Or
-    Cookie::set($key, $value);
+	Session::instance()->set($key, $value);

     // Store a user id
     $session->set('user_id', 10);
-    Cookie::set('user_id', 10);

-## Retrieving Data {#getting}
+### Retrieving Data

 Getting session or cookie data is done using the `get` method:

     // Get session data
     $data = $session->get($key, $default_value);

-    // Get cookie data
-    $data = Cookie::get($key, $default_value);

     // Get the user id
     $user = $session->get('user_id');
-    $user = Cookie::get('user_id');

-## Deleting Data {#deleting}
+### Deleting Data

 Deleting session or cookie data is done using the `delete` method:

     // Delete session data
     $session->delete($key);

-    // Delete cookie data
-    Cookie::delete($key);

     // Delete the user id
     $session->delete('user_id');
-    Cookie::delete('user_id');

-# Configuration {#configuration}
+## Session Configuration

-Both cookies and sessions have several configuration settings which affect how data is stored.
 Always check these settings before making your application live, as many of them will have a direct affect on the security of your application.

-## Cookie Settings {#cookie-settings}

-All of the cookie settings are changed using static properties.
-You can either change these settings in `bootstrap.php` or by using a [class extension](using.autoloading#class-extension).

-The most important setting is [Cookie::$salt], which is used for secure signing.
-This value should be changed and kept secret:

-    Cookie::$salt = 'your secret is safe with me';

-[!!]
-Changing this value will render all cookies that have been set before invalid.

-By default, cookies are stored until the browser is closed.
-To use a specific lifetime, change the [Cookie::$expiration] setting:

-    // Set cookies to expire after 1 week Cookie::$expiration = 604800;

-    // Alternative to using raw integers, for better clarity Cookie::$expiration = Date::WEEK;

-The path that the cookie can be accessed from can be restricted using the [Cookie::$path] setting.

-    // Allow cookies only when going to /public/* Cookie::$path = '/public/';

-The domain that the cookie can be accessed from can also be restricted, using the [Cookie::$domain] setting.

-    // Allow cookies only on the domain www.example.com Cookie::$domain = 'www.example.com';

-If you want to make the cookie accessible on all subdomains, use a dot at the beginning of the domain.

-    // Allow cookies to be accessed on example.com and *.example.com Cookie::$domain = '.example.com';

-To only allow the cookie to be accessed over a secure (HTTPS) connection, use the [Cookie::$secure] setting.

-    // Allow cookies to be accessed only on a secure connection Cookie::$secure = TRUE;

-    // Allow cookies to be accessed on any connection Cookie::$secure = FALSE;

-To prevent cookies from being accessed using Javascript, you can change the [Cookie::$httponly] setting.

-    // Make cookies inaccessible to Javascript
-    Cookie::$httponly = TRUE;

-## Session Adapters {#adapters}
+## Session Adapters

-When creating or accessing an instance of the [Session] class you can decide which session adapter you wish to use.
+When creating or accessing an instance of the [Session] class you can decide which session adapter or driver you wish to use.
 The session adapters that are available to you are:

 Native
 : Stores session data in the default location for your web server.
 The storage location is defined by [session.save_path](http://php.net/manual/session.configuration.php#ini.session.save-path) in `php.ini` or defined by [ini_set](http://php.net/ini_set).